 - Add the garlic and crumble the bouillon cube.
 Bake until the pumpkin softens.

-- In the meantime, bring 1 liter of water to a boil.
+- In the meantime, bring the water to a boil.

 - When the pumpkin has softened, add the water and cook for 20 minutes.

 - Purée the soup and season with coconut milk, pepper, and salt.

 - Serve the soup with roasted pumpkin seeds if desired.

 You can of course add other spices you like.
 For example, make a spicy pumpkin soup by adding some chili pepper or cayenne pepper!

 As Amazon Associates and members of other affiliate programs, we earn from qualifying purchases.